eduvpn/documentation/DEVELOPMENT_SETUP.md

 This is **NOT** meant to be used as installation instructions!
 See the [deploy](README.md#deployment) instructions instead!

-We assume you will be using Fedora >= 28 for development work, but other distributions will of course also work, but some minor details, regarding installation of the required software, will be different.
+We assume you will be using Fedora >= 30 for development work, but other distributions may also work, but some minor details, regarding installation of the required software, will be different.

 See [DEVELOPMENT_PRACTICES](DEVELOPMENT_PRACTICES.md) for more information about guidelines to follow.